nolzie/Algorithm-and-Datastructure-Analysis/Karatsuba-Multiplication/README.md

 The algorithm is implemented recursively where you recursively call the karatsuba_mulitply function on smaller inputs until you get the the base case and can apply primitive multiplication to digits of length 1.
 ### Challenges
 When implementing this algorithm I ran into the following problem.
 The stoi() function in c++ outputs an integer in base 10.
-This meant that I could not do the primitive calculations in base 10 and them convert them back to the input base.
+This meant that I could not do the primitive calculations in base 10 and then convert them back to the input base.
 As such, I wrote helper functions which convert strings to and from digits for a given base b.
 I also wrote a helper function to convert from a base b to base 10 and vice versa.
 This allowed me to do the primitive calculations in base 10.